Guidelines and Criteria

 - People with disabilities and their support networks

-The day-long stimulating program will comprise of international keynote speakers, oral and poster presentations, lightning talks and a panel discussion.
+The day-long stimulating program will comprise of international keynote speakers, oral and poster presentations, and a panel or candid conversational discussion.

 All abstracts submitted will be considered for an oral presentation.
-Oral presentations will include 12-minute short paper presentations (10-minute presentation, 2-minutes questions) or 4-minute lightning talks (3-minute presentation, 1-minute questions).
+Oral presentations will include 12-minute short paper presentations (10-minute presentation, 2-minutes questions).

-Abstracts not selected for an oral presentation may be eligible to display an ePoster.
+Abstracts not selected for an oral presentation may be eligible to be displayed on a poster board or as an ePoster.

 Abstract Submission Guidelines